 *Because liver has a stronger flavor I like to use both a chocolate whey protein powder and black beans when I add liver.

 Avocado- Because there is no fruit allowed on the 4-Hour Body/Slow carb diet, avocados make a wonderful substitution for bananas.
 Not only do they make the smoothie creamy, they have the extra benefit of adding healthy fat, which keeps us fuller longer, as well as satiated (that “ahhh, I’m full” feeling).
 I usually add 1/4 of an avocado.

 Coconut Milk Powder- A new love in my smoothie life- coconut milk powder still retains some of it’s fat but add’s an amazing creamy and coconut-y flavor to my smoothies.
 I especially LOVE the combination of chocolate whey protein powder and coconut.
-Click here to purchase coconut milk powder (I haven’t found it anywhere else).
+Click here to purchase coconut milk powder.

 Coconut Milk- Adding coconut milk is a great way to get some healthy fat (MCT’s) into your shake, which will also help you to feel full for a longer period.
-If you are following the 4-Hour Body/ Slow Carb diet, coconut milk is allowed (watch Ferriss’ Q&A at Twitter on YouTube if you need confirmation).
-I love the coconut milk from Wilderness Family Naturals, click here for their store.
+If you are following the 4-Hour Body/ Slow Carb diet, unsweetened coconut milk is allowed (watch Ferriss’ Q&A at Twitter on YouTube if you need confirmation).

 Shot of espresso…or 4!- Espresso or strong coffee adds great flavor.
 I find that I can drink no more liquid after my shake, so if you want the caffeine buzz you’d better get it in now!
 I often use Starbucks VIA instant coffee packets in mine.
 Quick, easy, and tastes great!